kglotfelty/ColorColor/README.md

 to -1 are "soft", low energy band dominates.
 Values closer to 1 are "hard", high energy band dominates.

-A color-color plot then shows the hardness ratio in 1 pair of bands along the X-axis, and a different pair of bands along the Y-axis.
+A color-color plot then shows the hardness ratio in 1 pair of energy bands along the X-axis, and a different pair of energy bands along the Y-axis.

 This collection of classes simulates a spectrum with the user specified spectral model and instrument response.
 Two of the model parameters